gleez/cms/modules/gleez/guide/gleez/cache.index.md

-# About Kohana Cache
+# About Gleez Cache

-[Kohana_Cache] provides a common interface to a variety of caching engines.
+[Gleez_Cache] provides a common interface to a variety of caching engines.
 [Cache_Tagging] is supported where available natively to the cache system.
-Kohana Cache supports multiple instances of cache engines through a grouped singleton pattern.
+Gleez Cache supports multiple instances of cache engines through a grouped singleton pattern.

 ## Supported cache engines